 In terms of practicalities, you will see from the selection form on the last page of the booklet, that you must choose subjects from each box.
 Please choose two possibilities in each option box, writing 1 beside your first choice and 2 beside your reserve choice.
 We shall try our best to give you your first choice but this cannot be guaranteed which is why it is important for you to choose a reserve in each block.
+A form is at the end of the booklet.

 For subjects with an '' next to them, teachers may have suggested you study this course because it would be of great benefit to you.

 Some combinations of subjects are not allowed due to being similar in content.
 These are:

-- Drama and Performing Arts,

-- Art & Design and Graphics

-- IT and Computer Science
+- Art & Design and Graphics - IT and Computer Science